-Modern domestic cookery, and useful receipt book : containing the most approved directions for purchasing, preserving and cooking meat, fish, poultry, game, &c.; in all their varieties.
-Trussing and carving: preparing soups, gravies, sauces, made dishes, potting, pickling, &c.; with all the branches of pastry and confectionary; a complete family physician; instructions to servants for the best methods of performing their various duties.
+Modern domestic cookery, and useful receipt book : containing the most approved directions for purchasing, preserving and cooking every kind of meat, fish, poultry, game, &c.;, &c.; Complete art of trussing and carving, preparing soups, sauces, gravies, and made dishes; and of potting, pickling, &c.;, the branches of pastry and confectionary: and a complete family physician.
+With instructions to servants for the best methods of performing their various duties.
 The art of making British wines, brewing, baking, &c.; / by Elizabeth Hammond.